wyattowalsh/prompts/README.md

 ```

 ```
-What would the full implementation look like with these enhancement recommendations robustly integrated throughout the existing code?
+What would the full implementation look like with the best of these enhancement recommendations robustly integrated throughout the existing code?
 ```

 ```